Eleven Madison Park's Granola

 • On the lined baking sheet, spread the oat mixture in an even layer and place in the oven.

-• Set two timers - one for 15 minutes and the other for 60 minutes.
-Browning will take anywhere from 45 minutes to an hour.
+• Set two timers - one for 15 minutes and the other for 55 minutes.
+Browning usually takes 35 to 55 minutes.

 • At 15 minutes, stir the granola by pulling the outer edges of the oats in and pushing the center oats out.
 Mix it around and then spread in an even layer.
 Set the timer for 15 minutes.